 Going by the literal meaning, it may seem that having a higher fps is better for gaming.
-The images of the characters in the game will appear to be much more responsive and smoother in operating and appearance.
+The images of the characters in the game will appear to be much more responsive and smoother in operation and appearance.
 The images will not stutter, making your gaming experience better and more enjoyable.

 However, it is not that easy to understand because there is more to it.
-You will need to know more about the hardware terms, working process, and the discussions.
+You will need to know more about the hardware terms, the working process, and the discussions.
 The frame rate or fps will typically depend on the performance of the graphics card on your computer.
-The faster it can render, we will display the more images on the monitor every Second.
+The faster it can render, we will display more images on the monitor every Second.